Mary Lou Fulton College for Teaching and Learning Innovation policies

 Grade appeal procedure

-To receive consideration, grade appeals must be submitted to the course instructor within 10 business days of the last date for posting final grades, as noted in the Academic Calendar.
+For a student to receive consideration, grade appeals must be submitted to the course instructor within 10 business days of the last date for posting final grades, as noted in the academic calendar.

 Reasons for grade appeal: A student may appeal a grade only when they can document that one or a combination of the following has occurred: